 Irrespective of your investment horizon, you must ensure to consider the following factors before investing in short term funds:

 Another essential factor to consider before investing in short term funds is a scheme’s past returns.
-This indicates how the fund has been performing throughout the years so that you can make an informed investment decision.
-However, note that the fund’s past performance does not influence its future potential.
+This could give you an idea about its stability and resilience against market volatilities.
+However, note that the fund’s past performance does not guarantee future results.

 Short term funds invest in both very short term and short term debt instruments.
 The portfolio constituents of these funds include bonds, commercial paper, treasury bills, certificate of deposits, and more.
 Investors might want to check the portfolio constituents of a fund before investing.